rwest-ncsu/558-Project-2/thursday.md

 to me because I like that it chooses a subset of the predictors and Bootstraps the data to get better prediction by aggregating across many trees.
-The number of variables to use in the model is selected by 5 fold repeated cross validation using the `caret` package.
+The number of variables to use in the model is selected by 5 fold repeated cross validation using the `caret` package with accuracy as the metric.

 ``` r
 trctrl = trainControl(method="repeatedcv", number=5, repeats = 3)